Antispam protection

 - dSpam

-- specify the mailbox where dSpam and / or SpamAssassin will put spam
+- Specification of the mailbox where dSpam and/or SpamAssassin will deposit spam

-- control the handling of duplicate mail filter
+- controlling the filter's handling of duplicate mail

 - and more